Film Program, Visiting Filmmakers

 November 4, 2014 – Louis Levine, Guest

 Directed by Roberta Grossman and narrated by Joan Allen, Blessed Is the Match is the first documentary feature about Hannah Senesh, the World War II-era poet and diarist who became a paratrooper, resistance fighter and modern-day Joan of Arc.
 Safe in Palestine in 1944, Hannah joined a mission to rescue Hungary’s Jews.
 Shockingly, it was the only outside rescue mission for Jews during the Holocaust.
 Hannah parachuted behind enemy lines, was captured, tortured and ultimately executed by the Nazis.
-Fire in My Heart: The Story of Hannah Seneshis the first-ever exhibition about Hannah Senesh curated by Dr. Louis D. Levine at the Museum of Jewish Hetiage in New York.
-Dr. Levine was the founding Director of Collections and Exhibitions at the museum of Jewish Heritage-A Living Memorial to the Holocaust, New York, where he directed and curated over 20 exhibitions
+Fire in My Heart: The Story of Hannah Senesh is the first-ever exhibition about Hannah Senesh curated by Dr. Louis D. Levine at the Museum of Jewish Heritage in New York.
+Dr. Levine was the founding Director of Collections and Exhibitions at the Museum of Jewish Heritage-A Living Memorial to the Holocaust, New York, where he directed and curated over 20 exhibitions

 This film is being shown as part of the Raoul Wallenberg Project sponsored by the Sprague Library and Global Education.